IBM/couchbackup/README.md

 ### Compatibility note

-When using `--resume` use the same version of couchbackup that started the backup.
+When using `--resume` use the same version of `couchbackup` that started the backup.

 ## Restore

-Now that we have our backup text file, we can restore it to a new, empty, existing database using the `couchrestore`:
+Now restore the backup text file to a new, empty, existing database using the `couchrestore`:

 ```sh
 cat animaldb.txt | couchrestore